 You don’t always need to have advanced musical knowledge to seek out the easy piano pop songs.
 They can be identified without using sheet music, all you need to do is listen.
 You can often hear when a song only uses a few chords or notes.
 It’s not a pop song, but think of the way the Jaws theme uses those two simple, brooding notes to build tension.

 Many popular pop songs actually are using synthesizers, which give the notes a lot of character even if the melodies are simple written.
-Many players who take online piano lessons and reach an intermediate level of skill will be able to hear the song and quickly work out how to play it by ear.
+The best piano app for beginners can help players who have reached an intermediate level of skill to hear a song and quickly work out how to play it by ear.

 A lot of pop music makes use of simple chord progressions and the same types of structure, making it inoffensive to the ear and “radio-friendly”.
 Sometimes it is the simplest songs that are the catchiest.
 Good news for those looking for simple songs to get them started.

 Easy piano songs will contain some of these characteristics: